hammerheim-game/hammerheim-rules/5-warbands.md

 spread legs.
 Use the WS.
 You get +1 to hit, if this attack is not used this battle before.
 Treat knockdown results as stunned.
-This affects everyone except zombies, sexless beings and people in Heavy armour. (yes, now you know the place to stun a vampire).
+This affects everyone except zombies, sexless beings and people in Heavy armor. (yes, now you know the place to stun a vampire).
 Biting: (this ought to make up something for the vampire :-) Instead of your attacks you may try to bite your CC-opponent.
 Jawmuscles tend to be very powerful, so watch your teeth.
 People who bite tend to find unarmored places.
-This is a S3 attack with no armour save allowed.
+This is a S3 attack with no armor save allowed.
 A successful hit means that the victim suffers the next round a S2 autohit and following turn a S1 hit.
 This is due to blood (or other fluid) loss.